LogoLogo

 Here's a simple guide demonstrating how you can use the Channel Trending Feed API alongside Neynar's API to create a channel trending feed for your clients.
 If you have previously gone through the "For You" guide, this process will be quite similar.

 This guide expects you to have already have signed up for a Neynar account and have the basics set up ready to be able to consume Neynars' APIs.
-If you haven't, you can go through the getting started guide here.
+If you haven't, you can go through the guide here.

 Step 1: Getting the channel